 Secretary of the colony William Strachey likely refers to this well over a year after its construction in May of 1610 when he finds the well going bad.
 “James Town . . . hath no fresh water springs serving town but what we drew from a well six or seven fathom deep, fed by the brackish river oozing into it; from whence I verily believe the chief causes have proceeded of many diseases and sicknesses which have happened to our people.”
 Due to the aforementioned problems with the well at this time, the cellar/well likely was abandoned in 1610.

-The heavy concentration of garbage and trash in the cellar/well dating to the "Starving Time" winter of 1609–1610 suggests that this refuse went into the abandoned cellar/well as a result of a massive clean-up phase at the fort, which occurred shortly after Lord De La Warre’s arrival on 10 June 1610.
-De La Warre wrote on 11 June 1610, "I set the sailors awork to unlade ships and the landmen some to cleanse the town."
+The heavy concentration of refuse in the cellar/well dating from the “Starving Time” suggests that this feature was filled as a result of a massive clean-up phase at the fort, which occurred shortly after Lord De La Warr’s arrival on June 10, 1610.
+De La Warr wrote the next day that he “set the sailors awork to unlade ships and the landmen some to cleanse the town.”

 Analysis of the artifacts from the well will continue for many years to come, as will discussions about what the cellar and well looked like while in use, what the structure above the cellar would have resembled, and how that structure could have been tied into the storehouse structure.
-Artifact analysis thus far suggests this well was James Fort’s first well.
-This will be confirmed if no earlier fort-period wells are found during future excavations inside the fort.
+Thus far, artifact analysis also suggests this well was the first within James Fort.
+This will be confirmed if no earlier fort-period wells are found during future excavations.